The cost of being everywhere

 - 6 min

-Why omnichannel is a tax most founders cannot afford — and the case for picking two channels and dominating them.
+Why omnichannel is a tax most experts cannot afford — and the case for picking two channels and dominating them.

 Each channel has its own grammar, its own audience expectations, its own production overhead.
 Pretending one piece of content can serve them all is how you end up with media that travels widely and lands nowhere.